Updated on: August 1, 2022

 Please Note: Neither I nor anyone at SafetyDetectives condones doing anything illegal.
 Please consult with local rules and regulations to ensure you are aware of the law as it pertains to your jurisdiction.

-- 5. IPVanish — Allows for unlimited simultaneous connections.
+- 5. IPVanish — Good VPN for torrenting on multiple devices.

-- How I Rated the Best VPNs for Torrenting in 2021.
+- Comparison of the Best VPNs for Torrenting in 2022

 - Top Brands That Didn’t Make the Cut.